ircv3/ircv3-specifications/extensions/message-redaction.md

 ### Dependencies

-Clients wishing to use these capabilities MUST negotiate the [`message-tags`][] capability with the server.
+Clients wishing to use this capability MUST negotiate the [`message-tags`][] capability with the server.
 Additionally, this capability relies on messages being sent with the [`msgid`][] tag, and message ids MUST NOT contain spaces.
-Clients SHOULD negotiate the [`echo-message`][] capabilities in order to receive message IDs for their own messages, to allow them to be redacted.
+Clients SHOULD negotiate the [`echo-message`][] capability in order to receive message IDs for their own messages, so they can be redacted.

 ### Capability